You have turned-in this assignment. You can review the lesson and see your previous answers.

 Hello, geographers.

-It's Mr. Robertson here again and I'm really excited about today's lesson.
+It's Mr. Robertson here again, and I'm really excited about today's lesson.

 Today, we are going to have the last lesson about the big question we've been learning this time.

-Europe, what is it like to live in northern Italy?
-It's been an incredible journey, hasn't it?
-We've learned about what northern Italy is like.
+Europe, what is it like to live in Northern Italy?

 We've planned a route there from the UK.